undefined-academy/semana-1/github-profiles/manuel77-7331/README.md

 ------------- | -------------
-ls  | Lists all files and directories in the present working directory cd  | To change to a particular directory pwd | muestra la ruta relativa cp  | copy files cat filename| Displays the file content rm  | Delete file mkdir | Make directory
+ls  | Lists all files and directories in the present working directory cd  | To change to a particular directory pwd | Full path name of your current directory cp  | Copy files cat filename| Displays the file content rm  | Delete file mkdir | Make directory